East Coast Trail

 The East Coast Trail is a beautiful hiking trail located on the eastern edge of Newfoundland, Canada.

-With spectacular iceberg watching, whale watching, and easy access from many small communities along the way, the East Coast Trail is a wilderness experience not just for adventurers and backpackers, but for anyone who appreciates the beauty of nature.
+With scenery fit for a National Park, spectacular iceberg watching, world-class whale watching, and easy access from many small communities along the way, the East Coast Trail is a wilderness experience not just for adventurers and backpackers, but for anyone who appreciates the beauty of nature.

 Because it consists of 26 linked but individual trails, the East Coast Trail is well-suited for any kind of outing, whether it’s an easy sunset stroll on a nearby beach or an epic trek that spans the entire 317 km distance between Portugal Cove and Cappahayden.